umutphp/famous-bugs/README.md

 >
 > [Outage Postmortem - July 20, 2016](https://stackstatus.net/post/147710624694/outage-postmortem-july-20-2016)

-On July 20, 2016 StackOverflow experienced a 34 minute outage because of a malformed post that caused one of the regular expressions to consume high CPU on Stack Overlfow web servers.
-It was a very typical regular expression denial of service (ReDoS) attack but It was occured because the malformed post was displayed on the homepage for a while.
+On July 20, 2016 StackOverflow experienced a 34 minute outage because of a malformed post that caused one of the regular expressions to consume high CPU on Stack Overflow web servers.
+It was a very typical regular expression denial of service (ReDoS) attack but It was occurred because the malformed post was displayed on the homepage for a while.
 So, the regular expression checks (match or mismatch) consumed computational resources.
 As the homepage is used for healtcheck by the load balancers, the entire site became unavailable.

 Further readings: